Department of Mathematics

 triangulated categories and Frobenius Ext-algebras

-(with Daniel Rogalski and James J. Zhang), submitted.
+(with Daniel Rogalski and James J. Zhang), to appear in Transactions of the AMS.

 (Also available at arXiv:1408.0536.)